anicusan/AcceleratedKernels.jl/README.md

 reduce((x, y) -> x + y, v; init=0)
 ```

-In a reduction there end up being very few elements to process towards the end; it is sometimes faster to transfer the last few elemnts to the CPU and finish there (in a reduction we have to do a device-to-host transfer anyways for the final result); `switch_below` may be worth using (benchmark!) - here computing a minimum with the reduction operator defined in a Julia `do` block:
+In a reduction there end up being very few elements to process towards the end; it is sometimes faster to transfer the last few elements to the CPU and finish there (in a reduction we have to do a device-to-host transfer anyways for the final result); `switch_below` may be worth using (benchmark!) - here computing a minimum with the reduction operator defined in a Julia `do` block:
 ```julia
 reduce(v; init=typemax(eltype(v)), switch_below=100) do x, y
     x < y ? x : y
 end
 ```

-Yes, the lamda within the `do` block can equally well be executed on both CPU and GPU, no code changes/duplication required.
+Yes, the lambda within the `do` block can equally well be executed on both CPU and GPU, no code changes/duplication required.

 ### 5.5. `mapreduce`